 [39:22] Is it not the one who opens his chest for submission (lilislaami), then he will be on a light from his Lord?.
 So woe to those whose hearts are hardened from remembering God.
 They are in far astray.

-[49:17] They consider a favor to you (Muhammad) that they have submitted.
-Say, “Do not consider your submission (islaamakum) a favor on me.
-No, God has bestowed a favor upon you that He has guided you to the faith, if you are truthful.”
+[49:17] They consider a favor on you (Muhammad) that they have submitted.
+Say, “You should not consider your submission (islaamakum) a favor on me.
+No, God has bestowed a favor upon you that He has guided you to the faith, if you have been truthful.”

 [61:7] And who is more evil than one who fabricates lies about God, and he is invited to submission (al-islaami)?
 And God does not guide the evil people.

-[2:208] O you who believe, come to the perfect peace (al-sil’mi); and do not follow the footsteps of the Satan.
-Indeed, he is a known enemy to you.
+[2:208] O you who believed, you shall come in the peace (al-sil’mi) of perfection; and you should do not follow the footsteps of the Satan.
+Indeed, he is an open enemy for you.

 [4:90] Except those who reach a people between whom you have a treaty, or those who come to you restraining their hearts to fight you or to fight their own people.
 And if God willed, He would have given them strength and they would have fought you.
 But if they leave you, and do not fight you, and they offer you the peace (al-salama); then God does not make for you a way against them.